javierrdlp/Fastool-Desktop/README.md

 # Fastool

 Fastool consists of two applications: a mobile app and a desktop app.
-This is the mobile version, designed to quickly and easily check repair information and status.
-It complements the desktop version.
+This is the desktop version, designed to provide a simple and easy-to-use interface for managing clients, trucks, and repairs.

 ## Table of Contents
 - [Appearance](#appearance)
 - [Features](#features)